Dietrich Hrabak: Wing commander

 On 1 November 1942, Hrabak left JG 54 and took over command of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) as Geschwaderkommodore (wing commander).
 At the time, JG 52 was based at Prokhladny and Gonschtakowka and operated over the front at the Terek River in the Northern Caucasus.
+In consequence, command of II.
+Gruppe of JG 54 was given to Major Hans Hahn.
 Under Hrabak's leadership, JG 52 claimed its 10,000th aerial victory on 2 September 1944.

 On 23 November, the Geschwaderstab (headquarters unit) of JG 52 began its retreat from the Caucasus region and moved to Maykop.
 There, Hrabak claimed his first aerial victory as Geschwaderkommodore on 13 December over a Petlyakov Pe-2 bomber.
 While the Battle of Stalingrad was coming to end, Hrabak and the Geschwaderstab were ordered to Rostov-on-Don on 20 January 1943 to organize fighter protection over the retreating Army Group A.

 Hrabak was promoted to Oberstleutnant on 1 July 1943.
 On 2 August, Hrabak claimed his 100th victory.
 He was the 48th Luftwaffe pilot to achieve the century mark.
 On 25 November 1943, Hrabak was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
 He was the 337th member of the German armed forces to be so honored and at the time was credited with 118 aerial victories.
 The presentation was made by Adolf Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg, present-day Kętrzyn in Poland, on 9 December.
 Also presented with awards that day by Hitler were Hauptmann Hans-Ulrich Rudel, who received the Swords to his Knight's Cross with Oak Leaves.
 Rudel's air gunner and radio operator Oberfeldwebel (Master Sergeant) Erwin Hentschel was honored with the Knight's Cross.